rationalagents/twbxless/README.md

 ## Limitations

-- Not all column types are supported.
-Geography, for example, isn't.
-Unsupported columns are in the CSV, but non-null values will be `TYPE?`.
-Please provide an example workbook at [issues](/../../issues) if you'd like a particular type supported.
+- This doesn't support all column types, for example geography.
+It'll include unsupported columns in the CSV, but non-null values will be `TYPE?`.
+Please provide an example workbook at [issues](/../../issues) if you'd like support for a particular type.
-- .hyper files can contain >1 schemas, and >1 tables within those schemas, but I didn't have any workbooks where that was the case.
-If used with such a file `/data` states this rather than choosing an arbitrary table.
-  Please bring an example workbook to [issues](/../../issues) and we can consider adding a `table` parameter.
+- Only a single schema & table per file are supported.
+[Let us know if you'd like support](/../../issues/4).

 ## FAQ